teejaydub/cribbage/README.md

 - `SimpleCribbagePlayer`, aka **Simon**: Will's implementation, for a straw man baseline.

 Currently, Max is the best player, but Helen is better than Simon.
-Stats:
+Typical stats:

 ```
   Player       Games won  Percent
-    Max               3503   40.3%
+  Max               2105   61.9%
-    Helen             2769   31.8%
+  Helen             1554   45.7%
-    Simon             2428   27.9%
+  Simon             1441   42.4%
 ```

 Plans